max-marschhauser/gradient-hover-card/README.md

-Cool looking gradient hover card built using plain JS, CSS and HTML
+A cool looking gradient hover card built using plain JS, CSS and HTML.

 Component intended to be used in other projects.